 To be put simply, people love to work there, and their creative product is an excellent example of what happens when you have an inspiring workplace.
 If you’d like to learn more about Etsy, check out their site and see some of their goals.
 They truly are an awesome company.

-We’ve done a lot of talking about Zappos on our blog; we’ve even interviewed them about creating a great culture.
+We’ve done a lot of talking about Zappos on our blog.
 They were also the inspiration for creating our immensely popular Officevibe Facegame.
 And even the CEO Tony Hsieh has given us some love.
 If you’re reading this thanks a lot, buddy!

 If we talk about Zappos, and you see their actual product.
 It’s nothing groundbreaking or new.
 They are a simple online shoe and clothing store.